General Beach Information:

 Personal Watercraft Rules

-- The Rules are contained in the South Carolina Personal Watercraft and Boating Safety Act of 1996.
+These rules come from the South Carolina Personal Watercraft and Boating Safety Act of 1996.

 - No personal Watercraft may be operated at night.